 This Act shall commence on 1 January 1910.

-3. Definition
+3. Term used: goods

 In this Act, goods includes every description of wares, merchandise, and things, except live animals.

 4. Application of Act

 (1) This Act shall apply only in relation to ships carrying goods from any place in Western Australia to some other place in Western Australia, and in relation to goods so carried, or received to be so carried, in those ships.